mspnp/aks-baseline/03-aad.md

 1. Create a "break-glass" cluster administrator user for your AKS cluster.

    > :book: The organization knows the value of having a break-glass admin user for their critical infrastructure.
-The app team requests a cluster admin user and Azure AD Admin team proceeds with the creation of the user from Azure AD.
+The app team requests a cluster admin user and Azure AD Admin team proceeds with the creation of the user in Azure AD.

    ```bash
    export TENANTDOMAIN_K8SRBAC=$(az ad signed-in-user show --query 'userPrincipalName' -o tsv | cut -d '@' -f 2 | sed 's/\"//')